Sudhirr1122/WineQT-Python/README.md

 - Many wines with a quality rating of 7 exhibit 0% citric acid content, indicating potential outliers or anomalies in the dataset.

 ### 4. Density Distribution
 - The average density remains consistent across different quality ratings, as evidenced by the histogram indicating a normal distribution.
-The histogram also shows "ND" (Non-Detect) values.
+The histogram also shows "ND Curve".

 ### 5. Outliers Detection
 - Outliers are observed in attributes such as chlorides, residual sugar, and sulphates, suggesting potential data anomalies or extreme values that may impact the analysis results.